 Matthew Greenfield did it again for West Kelowna, posting a 48-save shutout to lead the Warriors to the national title.

 How many CJHL games were played this season?
 How many goals were scored?
 And how do the Bobcats and Warriors match up?

-Brooks Bandits defenceman Cale Makar was the big winner, taking home Top Defenceman and MVP honours.
+Brooks Bandits defenceman Cale Makar was the big winner in Lloydminster, taking home Top Defenceman and MVP honours.

 Taylor Mulder wasn’t sure he’d play Junior A hockey.
 Now the 20-year-old is captaining the host Bobcats at the RBC Cup.

 Carleton Place has made its third-consecutive run without the services of the injured Vinny Post and Andrew Dodson.